alray31/esphome-dewenwils-ptw04/README.md

 ```

 When the GPIO goes LOW, the transistor saturates and the relay coil is energized.
 This is why all relay outputs use `inverted: true` in ESPHome.

+> **Important:** The relays on the PTW04 are **bistable (latching)** — they maintain their state without continuous current.
+A short pulse (100ms) on the SET line latches them ON; a short pulse on the RESET line latches them OFF.
+This is why the ESPHome configuration uses timed impulses rather than sustained GPIO levels.

 ---